LacyS6198/MechaCar_Statistical_Analysis/README.md

  - Finding:  The p-value is less than the significance level set; reject the null hypothesis.
 Sample mean is significantly different than poplation mean of 1500.

   ![lot3](https://user-images.githubusercontent.com/93630042/156931054-781c7cb1-91a6-49f4-b50f-5864243a4060.png)

+## Study Design: MechaCar vs Competition
+In order to compare the MechaCar against competition, additional metrics would need to be taken into consideration.
+There are numerous metrics that could be used for comparison.
+Some metrics may be dependent on consumer preference.
+For example, vehicle length and weight may be taken into consideration more by consumers living in cities than in rural areas where ability to maneuver smaller roads is important.
+Ground clearance may be taken into consideration more by consumers living in colder climates where vehicle ability to drive through depths of snow is important.
+For this study, consumer preferences will not be taken into consideration but should considered in future studies when comparing against the competition.

+This study will take into consideration the below metrics, most of which are not available in the current data set and would need to be gathered.
+- City MPG vs Highway MPG
+- Safety rating
+- Price

+In order to complete an adequate comparison, the data above would need to be collected for the MechaCar's core competitors' vehicles.
+The vehicle model types would need to be selected for each manufacture to ensure appropriate comparisons were being done.
+Specifically, the vehicle categories would need to be taken into consideration.
+For example, a MechaCar crossover model may not be comparable against another manufacture's sedan or truck models.
+For purposes of this study, each type of model for MechaCar would be compared against the same model type for a different set of manufacturers.

+For purposes of this study, there will be multiple hypotheses tested to determine performance in several key areas.

+### Fuel Efficiency
+Fuel efficiency is measured by MPG.
+It may differ by city or highway.
+For purposes of this study, both types will be taken into consideration.
+A lower MPG for MechaCar would indicate poorer fuel efficiency performance.
+A higher MPG for MechaCar would indicate a better fuel efficiency performance.
+The below hypotheses would be the same for each vehicle model type being evaluated.

+#### Hypothesis
+ - Null Hypothesis: The city MPG performance for MechaCar is not significantly different than competitors.
+ - Alternative Hypothesis: The city MPG performance for MechaCar is significantly different than competitors.

+ - Null Hypothesis: The highway MPG performance for MechaCar is not significantly different than competitors.
+ - Alternative Hypothesis: The highway MPG performance for MechaCar is significantly different than competitors.

+ - Null Hypothesis: The overall (combined city and highway) MPG performance for MechaCar is not significantly different than competitors.
+ - Alternative Hypothesis: The overall (combined city and highway) MPG performance for MechaCar is significantly different than competitors.

+#### Statistical Tests
+ - Summary statistics for each MPG type (overall, city, highway) would be determined within a matrix and compared against each manufacture.
+ - An ANOVA test would be done for each MPG type (overall, city, highway) would be done to determine if there is a signficant difference in the mean MechaCar MPG by Type vs the mean MPG by Type of competitors.
+ - A box plot would be created to better visualize the differences among manufactures.

+### Safety Rating
+Safety is a common measure of vehicle performance.
+For purposes of this study, the overall safety rating will be used.
+A lower safety rating would indicate poorer performance.
+A higher safety rating would indicate a better performance.
+The below hypotheses would be the same for each vehicle model type being evaluated.

+#### Hypothesis
+ - Null Hypothesis:  The overall safety of MechaCar is not significantly different than competitors.
+ - Alternative Hypothesis: The overall safety of MechaCar is significantly different than competitors.

+#### Statistical Tests
+ - The average safety by model type would be determined for MechaCar and competitors.
+ - An ANOVA test would be used to determine whether the means among manufacturers are significantly different.
+ - Two-Sample t-tests could also be performed to better compare against certain manufacturers.

+### Price
+Price is a common measure to determine how expensive the vehicle is for consumers to purchase.
+In this comparison, a higher price often indicates less competitive vehicle in the marketplace.
+The below hypotheses would be the same for each vehicle model type being evaluated.

+#### Hypothesis
+ - Null Hypothesis:  The overall vehicle price of MechaCar is not significantly different than competitors.
+ - Alternative Hypothesis: The overall vehicle price of MechaCar is significantly different than competitors.

+#### Statistical Tests
+ - An ANOVA test would be used to determine whether the means among manufacturers are significantly different.
+ - Two-Sample t-tests could also be performed to better compare against certain manufacturers.

+### All Factors Combined
+Each of the metrics being analyzed (Fuel Efficiency, Safety Rating, and Price) are key metrics that can be observed individally.
+However, they also should be taken into consideration as a whole.
+When all are taken into consideration, it can tell a different story about the competitiveness of MechaCar's vehicles over the competition.
+For example, if taking Price alone we may incorrectly assume a lower price always means better against competition.
+However, if a lower priced vehicle as much lower MPG and lower safety rating, then it may not be very competitive in the marketplace due to vehicle performance.